thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 Each `Fun` get its own struct and top level function.
 But that's a bit of waste, isn't it?
-Our first two functions immediately return lambdas.
+Our first two functions immediately return closures.
 The action doesn't start until we reach `<body>`.

 It'd be nice if we could produce one struct and one top level function for the "real work" of our function.